juliannaroen/address_titlecase/README.md

 # AddressTitlecase

-Adds `String#address_titlecase` to properly titleize US addresses so that states, directions, and other normally abbreviated words remain uppercase.
+Adds `String#address_titlecase` to properly titleize US addresses so that states, directions, and other words that would normally be abbreviated in a titlecase method remain uppercase.

 ```ruby
 > "123 SESAME ST SE, SALEM, OR 97301".address_titlecase